 As interesting as the P1000 may look, its crazy 3000mm zoom is beyond overkill for 99% of people.
 And its image quality isn’t good enough for most photographers, either (just like all the other cameras in the chart above).
 For a lower price – and less weight – I’d get a DSLR like the D3500 or D5600 instead.

-The cameras listed above are all current Nikon cameras.
-But Nikon also has an excellent lineup of discontinued cameras that you can find used, or occasionally refurbished, for great prices.
+The cameras listed above are all recent Nikon cameras, even though a few of them have been discontinued.
+But Nikon also has an excellent lineup of older cameras that you can find used, or occasionally refurbished, for great prices.

 The discontinued DSLRs I’d pay attention to are as follows: